 1. Do What You Can To Make Your Car Payments

 I am one who believes in personal responsibility.
 If you signed your name to a legal, binding contract, I think you need to do everything possible to live up to that obligation.
 Generally, when I run into someone who is in a bind with his or her car note, I recommend looking for a part-time job to keep them in their current car.
-I occasionally get laughed at for that one, but the truth is, anybody who needs to make a couple hundred dollars per month extra, can.
-Seems like someone having his or her weekend off is more important than anything.
-However, if you ruin your credit, you’ll find out that is not true.
+I occasionally get laughed at for that one, but the truth is, anybody who needs to make a couple hundred dollars per month extra, can, even from home.
+Seems as if someone having his or her weekend off is more important than anything.

 2. Contact Your Lender

 Another thing you can do is contact your lender.
 If you communicate with them, often they will work with you by letting you defer a payment to give you some breathing room.
-It is important to understand, they do NOT want your car back, the lender will lose a lot of money usually.
-Communication early is the key, at some point, the first loss is their least loss.
-Talk to the collector when he or she calls, promptly returning his or her calls goes a long way with the lender helping you save your credit, even though you dread making the call.
+It is important to understand, they do NOT want your car back, the lender will lose a lot of money.
+Communication early is the key, at some point, the first loss is the least loss.
+Talk to the collector when he or she calls, returning his or her calls goes a long way with the lender helping you save your credit.

 Again, if you catch it early before your credit is harmed, there is a chance you can re-finance the balance and lower the payment.
 Once you are more than one month past due, this is almost impossible.
 Again, getting on it early pays off.